corocoto/test-mocks/README.md

-# test-mocks
+# Test mocks
-Repo that contains mocks for unit-testing
+Repo that contain mocks for unit-testing by Jest